lucasshuan/rust-rocket-api/README.md

 ## 📄 About <a name = "about"></a>

-A Rust backend project, harnessing the power of Rocket and MongoDB, featuring two streamlined collections, 'Rocket' and 'Person,' for the development of a high-performance API.
+A Rust backend project, harnessing the power of Rocket and MongoDB, featuring two streamlined collections, 'Rocket' and 'Person', for the development of a high-performance API.

 ## 💻 Technologies <a name="technologies"></a>